jiriklepl/CHM/specs.md

 All C assignment operators, semantically equivalent to what they are shorthands for (e.g. `a += b` is a shorthand for `a = (a+b)`).

+### Dereference operators

+The dot operator either accesses a member of a struct/union or calls a function with a `this` argument by passing the address of the struct/union as the `this` argument.

 ### User-definable operators

 All operator sequences enclosed in **angle brackets** (`<` and `>`) are user-definable, and overloadable if defined in a type [class](classes).